zuozhenggh/learning-library/forms-to-apex-migration-library/setup-oracle-forms/setup-oracle-forms.md

 6. Open the forms file and compile it
 7. Convert the forms to XML

-Estimated Time: 30 minutes

 ### Prerequisites

 - An Oracle Cloud Infrastructure account with IAM privileges to provision compute instances
 - VNC Viewer or other suitable VNC client on your local laptop

 ## **STEP 1**: Provision an OCI Marketplace Forms Services image

 We start with deploying a pre-configured client machine instance from the OCI marketplace.

-- Log into your cloud account using your tenant name, username and password.
+1. Log into your cloud account using your tenant name, username and password.
-- Click on Hamburger Menu, Select Marketplace and Click on All Applications
+2. Click on Hamburger Menu, Select Marketplace and Click on All Applications
       ![](./images/cloud_marketplace.png " ")

-- Search for Oracle Forms Service.
+3. Search for Oracle Forms Service.
       ![](./images/oracle_forms.png " ")

-- Choose Oracle Forms Service image from Oracle Image section.
+4. Choose Oracle Forms Service image from Oracle Image section.

-- Choose the compartment before launching the instance.
+5. Choose the compartment before launching the instance.
     ![](./images/choose_compartment.png " ")

-- Choose VCN and subnet you have created in the previous step.
+6. Choose VCN and subnet you have created in the previous step.
 This would likely be the public subnet created in previous labs.

     *Note:
     Please ensure you have picked the right compartments where network resources exist.*

-- Ensure the public IP address button is selected.
+7. Ensure the public IP address button is selected.
 You would need to ssh into this instance over public internet.

-- Add SSH key, you can choose to import ssh public key or paste ssh public key.
+8. Add SSH key, you can choose to import ssh public key or paste ssh public key.

-- Click on create
+9. Click on create
     ![](./images/create_stack.png " ")

-- Within a few mins your development instance will be available and a public IP address assigned (if it is provisioned in a public subnet).
+10. Within a few mins your development instance will be available and a public IP address assigned (if it is provisioned in a public subnet).

-- Once provisioned, you can click on the instance name to see details.
+11. Once provisioned, you can click on the instance name to see details.
     ![](./images/computeready.png " ")